Guideline 12.5 – Management after Return of Spontaneous Circulation (ROSC)

 Temperature Management

-On the basis of 2 randomised trials and multiple retrospective observational cohort studies that provided comparative data on favourable neurological outcome, survival, and in-hospital adverse events, there was inconclusive evidence to support or refute the use of induced hypothermia (32 0C to 34 0C) compared with active control of temperature at normothermia (36 0C to 37.5 0C) (or an alternative temperature) for children who achieve ROSC but remain comatose after OHCA or IHCA.
+On the basis of 2 randomised trials and multiple retrospective observational cohort studies that provided comparative data on favourable neurological outcome, survival, and in-hospital adverse events, there was inconclusive evidence to support or refute the use of induced hypothermia (32 0C to 34 0C) compared with active control of temperature at normothermia (36 0C to 37.5 0C) for children who achieve ROSC but remain comatose after out-of-hospital cardiac arrest (OHCA) or in-hospital cardiac arrest (IHCA).

-ANZCOR suggests that for infants and children who remain comatose following ROSC from OHCA or IHCA, active control of temperature be used to maintain a central temperature of ≤37.5 0C [weak recommendation, moderate-certainty evidence].
+ANZCOR suggests that for infants and children who remain comatose following ROSC from OHCA or IHCA, active control of temperature be used to maintain a central temperature of ≤37.5 0C [CoSTR 2019, weak recommendation, moderate-certainty evidence].

 Glucose Control

 ANZCOR suggests that blood glucose levels should be monitored after cardiac arrest with the aim of maintaining normoglycaemia.
-If insulin is used to control hyperglycaemia, care should be taken to avoid hypoglycaemia [Good Practice Statement].
+If insulin is used to control hyperglycaemia, care should be taken to avoid hypoglycaemia [ANZCOR Good Practice Statement].

 Prognosis and Prediction of Outcome